Hello9999901/byrandev/README.md

  The components based off the [mikoto](https://github.com/zhiayang/mikoto) board.
  I will do some finishing touches when I have the time.
  Since the board is two layered, it can be made affordably and be _directly integrated_ into larger boards with no issue.
+##### V2 come soon (trademark pending) with a ton of new features:
+ - SMA Antenna Connector
+ - More Pins
+ - JST-PH connector for power

 ### There are currently no instructions, I will write them sometime in the future :)